 PS5 restock updates for Best Buy, Walmart, GameStop, Amazon, Target and more

-The Sony PlayStation 5 has been out out of stock for months, but look here for the latest news on when to expect ventory at major retailers.
+The Sony PlayStation 5 has been out of stock for about three months now.
+Here's when to expect ventory at major retailers.

 More in www.cnet.com